m3047/shodohflo/CONTRIBUTING.md

 tests look at what I did there, and put them in a `tests/` directory at the toplevel.

-However there is test _data_, intended for user interface testing. `app/testing/test_data.py` will load either IPv or IP6 data into _Redis_.
+However there is test _data_, intended for user interface testing. `app/testing/test_data.py` will load either IP4 or IP6 data into _Redis_.
 This data includes not just ordinary flows, but NXDOMAIN, stuff which doesn't have a "hard" NXDOMAIN by doesn't resolve (ANSWER:0), and CNAME loops.

 ### Other protobuf definitions